University of New South Wales

 The Graduate Certificate in Business is an entry and exit qualification for the Master of Management.

 For those who do not qualify for direct entry into the master’s program, you may be eligible for entry into the graduate certificate.
-Upon successful completion of the graduate certificate, you may be eligible to articulate into the Master of Management.
+Upon completing the graduate certificate, you may be eligible to apply for the Master of Management program.

 English language requirements

-You may need to provide evidence of your English language proficiency to study at UNSW, depending on your educational background and citizenship.
+Depending on your educational background and citizenship, you may need to provide evidence of your English language proficiency to study at UNSW.
 UNSW requires a minimum level of English language competency for enrolment.
-English language skills are essential for webinar comprehension and the completion of coursework, assignments and examinations.
+English language skills are essential for webinar comprehension and completing coursework, assignments and examinations.

-If English is not your first language, you will need to provide proof of your English proficiency before you will be given an offer to study at UNSW.
+If English is not your first language, you must provide proof of your English proficiency before being offered to study at UNSW.
 You can do this by providing evidence that you meet one or more of the following criteria:

 Recognition of Prior Learning